High Court of Jammu and Kashmir and Ladakh

 The High Court of Jammu & Kashmir and Ladakh is the common high court for union territories of Jammu and Kashmir and Ladakh.
 It was established as the High Court of Jammu and Kashmir on 26 March 1928 by the Maharaja of Jammu and Kashmir.
 The seat of the court shifts between the summer capital Srinagar and winter capital Jammu.
 The court has a sanctioned judge strength of 17, 13 of whom are permanent judges, and 4 are additional judges.
-Since 13 February, 2023, the chief justice of the court is Hon'ble Shri Justice N. Kotiswar Singh.
+Tashi Rabstan has been the acting chief justice of the court since 18 July 2024.

 History

 The High Court of Jammu and Kashmir was established by Order No. 1, issued by Maharaja Hari Singh on 26 March 1928.
 The Maharaja appointed Lala Kanwar Sain as the first chief justice, and Lala Bodh Raj Sawhney and Khan Sahib Aga Syed Hussain as puisne judges.
 The High Court sat at both the winter capital of Jammu, and the summer capital of Srinagar.
 The Maharaja conferred letters patent on the High Court on 10 September 1943.

 Puisne judge Khan Sahib Aga Syed Hussain was the first Muslim judge of the High Court.
-He retired as Home and Judicial Minister of Jammu and Kashmir during the Maharaja Rule.
+He retired as Home and Judicial Minister of Jammu and Kashmir during the Maharaja's rule.

 In August 2018, the High Court got its first and second woman judges with Justice Sindhu Sharma, who was appointed a judge, and Justice Gita Mittal, who was appointed the chief justice.

 In August 2019, a Reorganisation Bill was passed by both houses of the Indian Parliament.
 This bill reorganised the state of Jammu and Kashmir into two union territories—Jammu and Kashmir and Ladakh—as of 31 October 2019.
 After this reorganisation, the High Court of Jammu and Kashmir continued serving as the High Court of Jammu and Kashmir and Ladakh for both union territories.

-Hon'ble Shri Justice Tashi Rabstan was appointed as the Acting Chief Justice of the High Court on 8 December 2022.
+Tashi Rabstan was appointed as the Acting Chief Justice of the High Court on 8 December 2022.